 where $c_i=c_i(n,s)$ are of order of 1; the good sets $Z_{1s}$, $Z_{3s}$ are the closures of the complements of these simplexes to the respective boxes $X_1$, $X_2$.
-The new bad sets are much smaller than the old ones; e.g., their volumes are of order of $r^{n/2}(s)$ -- much smaller than volumes $O(r(s)/\delta)$ of the old bad sets, see Figure \ref{newfig} and Table \ref{newtable}.
+The new bad sets are much smaller than the old ones; e.g., their volumes are of order of $r^{n/2}(s)$ -- much smaller than the volumes $O(\sqrt{r(s)})$ of the old bad sets, see Figure \ref{newfig} and Table \ref{newtable}. }

-\paragraph{Upper bounding $s[\mu]$.} In the Gaussian case {\sl with default cuts}, the quantity $s_*(\mu)$ which, as we have seen in section \ref{sec:analysis}, is a $(1-\epsilon)$-reliable upper bound on the number of stages in which $\T$ recognizes $(1-\epsilon)$-reliably the true hypothesis $H_{i[\mu]}$ provided the observations are drawn from $p_\mu(\cdot)$, admits a transparent geometric upper bound.
-Observe, first, that in the Gaussian case we have
+\paragraph{Upper bounding $s[\mu]$.} { In Gaussian case {\sl with default cuts}, the quantity $s_*(\mu)$ which, as we have just seen, is a $(1-\epsilon)$-reliable upper bound on the number of stages in which $\T$ recognizes $(1-\epsilon)$-reliably the true hypothesis $\H_{i[\mu]}$ provided the observations are drawn from $p_\mu(\cdot)$, admits a transparent geometric upper bound.
+Observe, first, that in Gaussian case we have

 Now let $\rho(\mu)$ be the largest $\rho$ such the $\|\cdot\|_2$-ball of radius $\rho$ centered at $\mu$ is contained in certain $X_j$.
 We claim that